 David Porter holds a Bachelor of Architecture Degree from the University of Maryland’s School of Architecture.

-David Porter is a licensed architect in 11 U.S. states and holds an NCARB certificate enabling licensing in all states.
+David Porter is a licensed architect in 22 U.S. states (11 are currently inactive).

 The firm was founded in 1981.
 By choice, the firm will remain a one-person office to provide all clients with individual attention and the experience of David Porter.
 All work is completed by computer using DataCAD software for architecture, created by an architect.